droppedasbaby/godash/README.md

 - [ ] HashableMap
     - [ ] FromHashableMap
     - [ ] ToHashableMap
+    - [ ] Add - Modifies original DS, does not return a new on
-    - [ ] Add - Modifies original DS, does not return a new one
+    - [ ] AddAll - Modifies original DS, does not return a new one
     - [ ] Remove - Modifies original DS, does not return a new one
     - [ ] Contains
     - [ ] Keys